-The basic communication structure of MCSs can be embodied in a very simple design pattern, which is useful as a building block for more elaborate patterns, and we can state its soundness.
-The proof of this and subsequent results can be found in the extended version of this paper [8].
+The basic communication structure of MCSs can be embodied in a very simple design pattern.
+Although not very interesting in itself, it is useful as a building block for more elaborate patterns, and we can state and prove its soundness.